complete list of Febooti Command line email parameters

-Febooti Command line email online help is a collection of articles on various aspects of using, integrating and troubleshooting Command line email.
-The topics are split in categories and covers different issues, starting from the very basics of creating batch files and moving forward to growing complexity of using advanced scripting techniques.
+Collection of articles provides information on various aspects of using and troubleshooting Command Line Email utility.
+Documentation categories cover different issues, starting from the very basics of creating batch files and moving forward to growing complexity of using the advanced scripting techniques.

-Command line email supports many commands which allow great flexibility on how to send email.
-In most cases you will require a few simple commands: FROM, TO, TEXT, SUBJ, ATTACH, SMTP, AUTH (+ USER and PASS) and optionally SSL.
+Command Line Email supports all necessary commands that allow great flexibility on how to send email.
+Usually, you need just a few simple commands: FROM, TO, TEXT, SUBJ, ATTACH, SMTP, AUTH (+USER and PASS) and optionally SSL that ensures the connection and data safety.

-C:\>febootimail -FROM john.green@sender.com -TO ted@recipient.com -TEXT Sending very simple SSL email from DOS with Word attachment -SUBJ DOS SSL mail / with attachment -ATTACH c:\files\summary.doc -SMTP smtp.example.com -AUTH AUTO -USER john -PASS jg#465@2 -SSL
+febootimail -FROM james.green@example.com -TO ted@example.net -TEXT Sending very simple SSL email from DOS with Word attachment -SUBJ My first email with attachment -ATTACH c:\file\summary.docx -SMTP smtp.example.com -AUTH AUTO -USER john -PASS jg#465@2 -SSL

-When sending email from command line, all commands / parameters can be used in any order.
-It is totally up to you on how to organize command sequence.
+When sending email from the command line, all arguments can be used in any order.
+It is totally up to you on how to organize the command sequence.

 -SMTP